DiegoBP02/guide/Blog App/MERN.md

   }
 - add onClick on update button that fires handleUpdate
 - create async handleUpdate const, copy and paste the code from handleDelete
-- change axios method to post
+- change axios method to put
 - add title and desc to the request
 - remove data
 - setUpdateMode to false